Lamden/docs/docs/dapps.md

 ### 2.1 Getting Wallet Information

 Wallet Information Details:
-- Listening to `lamdenWalletInfo` will provide you the info object everytime the user locks and unlocks their wallet
+- Listening to `lamdenWalletInfo` will provide you the info object every time the user locks and unlocks their wallet
 - `wallets` and `approvals` will return empty until the user unlocks the Lamden Wallet

-This example assumes your dApp has been approved usign the steps above
+This example assumes your dApp has been approved using the steps above

 ```javascript
 document.addEventListener('lamdenWalletInfo', (response) => {